Low b12 on metformin

 Low levels of Vitamin B12 can lead to a variety of symptoms including fatigue, weakness, nerve damage, and cognitive impairment.
 It is important for individuals taking metformin to be aware of the potential impact on their Vitamin B12 levels and to discuss supplementation with their healthcare provider.

-See also Metformin and adalat
+See also Metformin amylase

 Regular monitoring of Vitamin B12 levels and incorporating dietary changes or supplements may help prevent the negative effects of low B12 levels associated with metformin use.
 By understanding the impact of metformin on Vitamin B12 absorption, individuals can take proactive steps to maintain their overall health and well-being.